Caring For Clients Since 1958

 What are my rights if my claim is denied?

-You are entitled to a written explanation from the claim administrator of the reasons why your claim for disability benefits was denied.
-You are further entitled to appeal the denial to the claim administrator.
+You are entitled to a written explanation from the claim administrator or TPA of the reasons why your claim for disability benefits was denied.
+You are further entitled to appeal the denial to a different person employed by the claim administrator.
 If you have not hired a disability attorney by this point, now is the time to do it.
 You are allowed to submit additional evidence with your appeal.
 This evidence might include further medical and vocational testing and evaluation.
 An attorney can review your denial letter and assess the reasons why your claim was denied.
 He or she can then help you assemble the additional evidence that responds to the claim administrator’s concerns.

 What impact does ERISA have on disability claims?